nick3703/WebSite/content/page/about.md

 title: About
 ---

+Please note that all content on this website reflect my own personnal opinions and in no way necessarily express the views of the Department of Defense

 ## About
 I am currently serving as an Assistant Professor at the United States Military Academy.
 I helped set up and establish the Applied Statistics and Data Science degree and am now the head of the Center for Data Analysis and Statistics.